Nathan-Birindwa/Drum_Kit/README.md

 https://github.com/Nathan-Birindwa/Drum_Kit.git

-Navigate to the project directory:
+Navigate to the project directory.

-cd drum-web

 Open index.html in your web browser.

 Usage